25 Naturally Purple Foods (With Pictures!)

 Bitter radicchio, with deep reddish-purple leaves, is also known as Italian chicory.

 In Italian cooking, it’s usually grilled with olive oil or included in risottos.
 You may also find it in pasta dishes or as a poultry stuffing.
 When cooked, it loses some bitterness but retains a striking color.
+Check out here our favorite radicchio recipes.

 24. Okinawan Sweet Potato